TroemelLabUCSD/Mitochondria-and-PathogenLoad-Analysis/Mitochondrial_Morphology_Analysis/ReadMeStep1.txt

 First step is to download all nesecary code files, specifically the fiji macros or files ending with .ijm

+Next please review that you have all the essential plugins for Fiji.
+This code was tested with the specified versions in software_requirements.txt

+To ensure you have installed the correct mitochondria analyzer plugins, please review the mitochondria analyzer manual.

 These confocal images MUST be TWO channel only, bight field "T PMT" and a single fluorecent channel, in this case green was used so it is listed as "Ch2 (G)"

 Next, you will create a new folder.
 You can title this "Analysis_folder_1_experimentINformation" where you can replace experiment information with any other relevent information for your own experiment.